Saamy Square: Casting

 Apart from Vikram reprising his role, Keerthy Suresh was selected as the female lead.
 Prabhu and comedian Soori were added to cast along with Bobby Simha.
 Trisha was originally going to reprise her role as Bhuvana from the first film but opted out, citing "creative differences"; she was replaced by Aishwarya Rajesh.
 Vivek refused to reprise his role from the original film as he felt his character was not well developed in this film.

 Filming

 Despite the commencement of pre-production, the shooting was supposed to be commenced during June or July 2017 as quoted by the film producer.
 Various sources towards reported that the shoot would start towards the end of September 2017.
 Finally, the principal photography commenced in Chennai from 30 September 2017 onwards.
-The director also revealed that the film would be shot in Delhi, Mussoorie and Nepal after shooting considerable portions in Chennai.
+The director also revealed that the film would be shot in Delhi, Gujarat,Rajasthan,Mussoorie and Nepal after shooting considerable portions in Chennai.
 In early October, the film's new title was revealed to be Saamy Square.
 By July 2018, filming was mostly complete except for a song sequence.